aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-intersection/_index.md

 }));
 ```

-### Step 2: Use Intersects method to detect overlapping polygons
+### Step 2: How to use Intersects method to detect overlapping polygons
 With the geometries defined, we can now call the `Intersects` method.
 This method **uses the Intersects algorithm** to check whether any part of the two polygons shares the same space.

 ```csharp